 Currently: Recently wrote and directed a short film shot on super 16mm (Therapists, currently in postproduction), co-wrote/-developed a TV series (Miracle Mile, currently in circulation), and published a poetry book (Exploding Glass Staircase).
 I also co-host a podcast (Adulthood Friends).

-Someday: I will get every feature and TV show I’ve written made.
-I’ll pay off my mountain of student loan debt, and my dad will be proud of the career path I’ve chosen, and we'll walk the red carpet together.
+Someday: I will get every feature and TV show I’ve written made, and I’ll pay off my mountain of student loan debt.
+My dad will be proud of the career path I’ve chosen, and we'll walk the red carpet together.

 *Feature Photo: Josh Litman